adalisan/pages-hugo/content/home/teaching.md

 # How to store data in R
-The most basic way  one can think of   to organize data is a vector.
+The most basic way  one can think of   to organize numeric data  is a vector.
 Let’s create a vector whose elements are numbers by concatenating a few of them.
 We’ll call  “c” function with the numbers as  arguments to the function.
 ```r
 #creating a numeric vector
 a.vector <- c(2,4,5)